tfabris/BlueGigaEmpeg/README.md

 also carries the track metadata (title/artist/etc) from the empeg Car player software to the BlueGigaEmpeg module.

-Power the empeg using 12 volts DC through its car docking sled.
-Alternatively, during bench testing in the house, you can connect the empeg's 12v AC adapter power supply to the empeg's AC adapter input.
-The BlueGigaEmpeg module will get its power from the empeg's tuner module connector, and it should work equally well with either sled power or AC adapter power.

 The USB connector on the Arduino, which is accessible from the outside of the BlueGigaEmpeg module enclosure, is normally left disconnected.
 It is only used for debugging, and for uploading the latest Arduino code to the BlueGigaEmpeg